 Hutu and Tutsi: A colonial legacy of division

 Tensions had simmered for decades between the Hutu and Tutsi populations in Rwanda.
 The region had operated under Belgian colonial rule from after the First World War until 1962.
 During this time, colonial policies fostered divisions between the Hutu, who made up the country’s largest ethnic group, and the Tutsi, who formed the second‐largest ethnic group.
 The Belgians viewed the Tutsi minority as superior, and favoured Tutsi for leadership positions.
 This favoritism created ongoing and deeper tensions between Hutu and Tutsi.

 In the late 1950s and early 1960s, struggles for independence from Belgian rule gained strength in Rwanda.
 These struggles included violence between Hutu and Tutsi as the two groups sought power.
-In 1962, the nation achieved independence, with Hutu leaders assuming control of government.
-Many Tutsi were massacred.
-Others were forced to flee the country as the ruling government portrayed them as threats to Rwanda.
+A 1959–1962 revolution led to national independence, with Hutu leaders assuming control of government.
+Many Tutsi were massacred or forced to flee the country as the ruling government portrayed them as threats to Rwanda.
 The anti‐Tutsi sentiments behind these attacks contributed to the conditions for the genocide that followed 32 years later.